 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

-The federal government has set the maximum amount an Connecticuter homebuyer can borrow with an FHA loan between $356,362 and $601,450 for a single-family home, depending on which county the property is located in.
-The lower number applies to less expensive rural areas, while folks in New York City-adjacent urban areas, including Stamford and Bridgeport, might be able to qualify for more than $600,000.
+In Connecticut, FHA loans range between $420,680 to $695,750 for a single-family home, depending on the county.
+The lower number applies to less-expensive rural areas, while folks in New York-adjacent urban areas might be able to qualify for close to $700,000.

 Connecticut FHA loan limits by county

 |County name||One unit||Two units||Three units||Four units||Median sales price|

 How are FHA loan limits determined?

 FHA loan limits are calculated based on the limits for conventional mortgages, which are called conforming loan limits.
 The U.S. Department of Housing and Urban Development (HUD) sets the lowest FHA loan limit — the FHA “floor” — as 65% of the conforming loan limit.
 It’s the maximum FHA loan amount allowed on single-family homes for most of the nation.
 The FHA “ceiling” is 150% of the conforming loan limit and only applies to high-cost areas.

 The loan limits can change annually.
 They hiked up by 18% for 2022, to reflect the increase in the average national home price last year.